 - Make contact with local volunteer conservation community group/s.

-- Getting parents involved where and when possible, wider connections.
+- Getting parents involved where and when possible, to establish wider connections.